syncfusion/blazor-docs/src/common/visual-studio-code-integration/visual-studio-code-extensions/download-and-installation.md

 * [Visual Studio Code](https://code.visualstudio.com/download)

- > The minimum version of Visual Studio Code is 1.29.0 to use the Syncfusion Blazor Extension.
+ > The minimum version of the Visual Studio Code is 1.29.0 to use the Syncfusion Blazor Extension.

 * [Visual Studio 2019 16.3 Preview 2](https://visualstudio.microsoft.com/vs/) or later.